Wednesday, November 1, 2017

 When Jesus was begotten a human being, he was no longer with his former celestial glory, so one could say that Jesus was "begotten again" in the womb of Mary, although no scripture speaks of this as being begotten/born again.
 Likewise, when Jesus was begotten from the dead, he was no longer with the human glory that is a little lower than the angels, so this could be referred to as being begotten/born again also, although the scriptures do not use begotten/born again in reference to Jesus' resurrection.

-Therefore, it was when Jesus was begotten of God’s holy spirit into the world (Matthew 1:20), but not of the world (John 8:23), that Jesus could be said to be the firstborn of the human “new” creation.
+Therefore, we conclude that it was when Jesus was begotten of God’s holy spirit into the world (Matthew 1:20), but not of the world (John 8:23), that Jesus could be said to be the firstborn of the human “new” creation.
 He was a new human creation in that he was not born of the old “whole creation” — whole human creation — that is now crooked, subjected to futility, in bondage of corruption [that which is not straight], groaning and travailing in pain as a result of Adam’s sin. — Ecclesiastes 1:2,14,15; 7:13; 12:8; Romans 8:19-22.

 Jesus, therefore, when begotten of the holy spirit as a human fetus, was indeed of a new creation, not of the creation that Paul speaks of as the “whole creation” which is now under the bondage of corruption, under subjection to vanity/futility from which it is unable to free itself.
 The old human creation, the whole creation that Paul speaks of in Roman 8:19-22, is now under that bondage of corruption [a corrupted, crooked condition, a condition that is not straight] that is in the world through Adam, from which it cannot free itself.
 (Romans 5:12; 2 Peter 4:4) Thus, Jesus had to be a new human creation in the womb of Mary, not under the present sun of crookedness and vanity (Ecclesiastes 1:14; 2:11,17; 3:16; 4:7), unrighteousness, unstraightness, through Adam, but Jesus was born as though a new sun of righteousness, incorrupt, straight, just.
-(Micah 4:2) Unlike Adam, however, Jesus brought his incorrupt life to a condition of being incorruptible, thereby he brought life and incorruption (righteousness, straightness) to light by the good news of his obedience to his God. — 2 Timothy 1:10.
+(Micah 4:2) Unlike Adam, however, Jesus brought his incorrupt life to a condition of being incorruptible; thereby, he brought life and incorruption (righteousness, straightness) to light by the good news of his obedience to his God. — 2 Timothy 1:10.

-Jesus, however, sacrificed that incorrupt human life so as to pay the price, not only for what Adam lost, but also for what Adam could have been had Adam proved himself incorruptible.
+Jesus, however, sacrificed that incorrupt human life to pay the price, not only for what Adam lost, but also for what Adam could have been had Adam proved himself incorruptible.
 Jesus died once for all time, in the flesh, for sin.
 He no longer has any need of that flesh, for it has served its purpose, for he came in the flesh to sacrifice that flesh for mankind.
-Jesus gave his humanity — including his body of flesh — as an offsetting price, which sacrifice he formally presented as priest after his ascension. – 1 Timothy 2:5,6; Hebrews 8:4; 9:24-26; 10:10.
+Jesus gave his humanity — including his body of flesh — as an offsetting price, a sacrifice he formally presented as priest after his ascension. – 1 Timothy 2:5,6; Hebrews 8:4; 9:24-26; 10:10.

 What did Jesus sacrifice as an offering to his God?